 There are federal protections to keep whistleblowers safe from retaliation.
 You should not worry about facing punishment from your employer or other party because you came forward about acts of fraud.
 If you believe you have a whistleblower case, come to Butler Prather LLP.
 We represent whistleblower clients around the nation, and have recovered well over $100 million in these types of settlements.
 The right attorney can effectively handle a whistleblower lawsuit on your behalf.

 U.S. Code Title 31, § 3730, provides an outline of what to expect during civil actions for fraud or false claims under the FCA.
-It may be in your best interest to retain an attorney to bring these types of actions.
+It may be in your best interest to retain a Georgia whistleblower lawyer to bring these types of actions.
 Self-representing when it comes to whistleblower lawsuits, or “qui tam lawsuits,” can result in a failed claim.
 Qui tam means you’re bringing the claim in the name of the government.
 Here’s what to expect from this type of lawsuit when brought in the state of Georgia:

 Whether you feel the need to speak out against fraud for the award or for other reasons, know that there is the possibility of compensation for doing so.
 The False Claims Act outlines damages and penalties that those guilty of false claims must pay.
 The FCA provides that someone who is liable for false claims owes a civil penalty of $5,500 to $11,000 for each false claim it made, plus treble the government’s damage amount.
 If the person liable is the same one that came forward about the violation, he or she will be liable for double damages.